 There are also feasibility concerns.
 Often, if there is a threat to your physical safety, it’s not possible to unlock your phone, open the app, and navigate to the panic button.
 Even if you are able to, it is a purely reactive solution.
 Panic button apps do not help prevent any threats—they just let you signal for help when you are already impacted by one.

 A more robust alternative to a panic button app is a comprehensive lone worker safety app.
 These apps mitigate many of the drawbacks associated with a panic button app by adding a hands-free way to signal for help.
 For this reason, most organizations that have a significant number of lone workers opt for a lone worker safety app over a pure panic button app.

 One such app is AlertMedia’s lone worker safety solution.
 The app works by combining a panic button with a timed session.
-If the worker is in danger, they can either press the panic button or just let the timed session expire—signalling to law enforcement that they are in danger.
+If the worker is in danger, they can either press the panic button or just let the timed session expire—signaling to law enforcement that they are in danger.
 The app then leverages the user’s location services and GPS to dispatch first responders and law enforcement to the lone worker’s precise location.

 While this app will not provide the immediate physical defense of close protection, it is a scalable solution that will connect your people to law enforcement immediately when a threat emerges.
 For organizations with a lot of lone workers, a solution like this often makes the most sense.